Roberto Bolaño: 2666

 2666 was published in 2004, reportedly as a first draft submitted to his publisher after his death.
-The text of 2666 was the major preoccupation of the last five years of his life when he was facing death from liver problems.
+The text of 2666 was the major preoccupation of the last five years of his life when his health sharply declined due to his liver problems.
 At more than 1,100 pages (898 pages in the English-language edition), the novel is divided into five "parts".
-Focused on the mostly unsolved and still ongoing serial murders of the fictional Santa Teresa (based on Ciudad Juárez), 2666 depicts the horror of the 20th century through a wide cast of characters, including police officers, journalists, criminals, and four academics on a quest to find the secretive, Pynchonesque German writer Benno von Archimboldi—who also resembles Bolaño himself.
+Focused on the mostly unsolved and still ongoing serial murders of the fictional Santa Teresa (based on Ciudad Juárez), 2666 depicts the horror of the 20th century through a wide cast of characters, including police officers, journalists, criminals, and four academics on a quest to find the secretive, German writer Benno von Archimboldi—who also resembles Bolaño himself.
 In 2008, the book won the National Book Critics Circle Award for Fiction.
 The award was accepted by Natasha Wimmer, the book's translator.
 In March 2009, The Guardian newspaper reported that an additional Part 6 of 2666 was among papers found by researchers going through Bolaño's literary estate.

 The Third Reich

 The Third Reich (El Tercer Reich in Spanish) was written in 1989 but only discovered among Bolaño's papers after he died.
 It was published in Spanish in 2010 and in English in 2011.
-The protagonist is Udo Berger, a German war-game champion.
+The protagonist is Udo Berger, a German wargame champion.
 With his girlfriend Ingeborg he goes back to the small town on the Costa Brava where he spent his childhood summers.
 He plays a game of Rise and Decline of the Third Reich with a stranger.